Primary Outcomes (explanation)

 The following variables/indicators will be used to assess the knowledge level on FAV:

-- The number of incorrect/”do not know” answers to the questions on FAV
+- The average number of incorrect/”do not know” answers to the questions on FAV

-- The proportion of respondents who got all the answers on FAV correct
+- The proportion of respondents who know the correct amount of recommended FAV

 The following variables/indicators will be used to assess the attitude towards FAV:

-- The scores on perceived barriers to FAV consumption
+- The average scores on perceived barriers to FAV consumption

 - The score on perceived benefits of FAV consumption